 ·

 When I was in high school, my mom and I made DIY scrunchies a lot.
 It was a way to save money and personalize hair accessories.
-The hair ties haven’t gone away in popularity over the decades, so I wanted to share how to make a scrunchie with you.
+The hair ties are still popular, even decades later, so I wanted to share how to make a scrunchie with you.

 If I can find any of my original hair scrunchies from the 90s, I’m going to post a picture here!
 I kept them because I love them so!
 They are like a snapshot of my childhood.